dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 **_Niklas:_** I do not cook that way.
 But I understand what you mean.
 So, please elaborate.

 **Edmond:** We need some sort of planned programming.
 First, we devise a plan for the behavior that we expect from our code - most of the time from a business point of view.
 Obviously, our plans won’t work at first.
 Then we write just enough code to make those plans work.
 And then we stop right there.
 Because any code written beyond that line is unplanned code.
-And nobody in her/his right mind would place unplanned code into production - there is absolutely nothing in this world that justifies that.
+And nobody in her/his right mind would place unplanned code into production.

 **_Niklas:_** Sounds pragmatic.
 It's almost common sense.
 How exactly do we plan for what we expect our code to provide?